 - Model #: A150-335

-While the parts warranty is a bit short for a machine in this price range, it is the same warranty offered on other Stamina products.
+While the parts warranty is a bit short for a 2-in-1 Bike Rowing Machine in this price range, it is the same warranty offered on other Stamina products.

 Many consumers said Stamina customer service handled their problems extremely well and offered warranty replacement parts fast and easy.